jknapka/DrosophilaGRN/README.md

 simulations with different parameters.
 Results end up in work/conserved-ROC (even though much of the analysis is actuall concerned with detecting differential interactions).

 simulation/  contains obsolete Python code to build simulated data sets.
-It is all superseded by r/randomGeneRow.r
+That code is all superseded by r/randomGeneRow.r

+simulation/plans contains simulation plans that can be used with "r/randomGeneRow.r inject" to add known interactions to a randomized dataset.
+The comment for the injectData2 function in r/randomGeneRow.r explains the format of a simulation plan file.